The Long Strangle Options Strategy: A Complete guide

 What is a Long Strangle?

 Strangle options strategies can be split into two different configurations, long strangle options and short strangle options.
-We’re going to explain the long strangle options strategy and what is required if you wanted to employ this strategy.
+We’re going to explain the long strangle and what is required if you wanted to employ this strategy.

-When To Use The Long Strangle Option Strategy
+When to Use the Long Strangle Strategy

-A strangle is an options strategy that anticipates higher volatility in an underlying asset price.
-For example, this kind of strategy could be deployed before earnings where you are not sure of the result but anticipate a move in either direction.
+A long strangle is an options strategy that anticipates higher volatility in an underlying asset price.
+For example, this kind of strategy could be deployed before earnings where you are not sure of the result but anticipate a big move in either direction.

 Long Strangle Option Example